-Beginning September 11, the Meadows Center will be open to the public in a limited capacity Monday – Sunday from 10:00 a.m. – 5:00 p.m.
+The Meadows Center is open to the public in a limited capacity Monday – Sunday from 10:00 a.m. – 5:00 p.m.
 We are thrilled to welcome you back!

 On this page, you’ll find some information you’ll need to know for your upcoming visit to Spring Lake.

 Your visit will be a little different than in the past--all guests will be required to preregister online for glass-bottom boat tours as well as volunteer dive and open water checkout dives.
-The safety of our guests, staff and students is our top priority—you can read more below about the steps we’re taking to keep you safe.
+You can read more below about the steps we’re taking to keep you safe.

 As a result of the COVID-19 health pandemic, some procedures at Spring Lake have changed; please bear with us as we implement new procedures and work through the challenges of reopening Spring Lake safely and with all necessary precautions in place.